 Puttana or Puttanesca?

-Puttanesca comes from the Italian word "puttana" loosely translating to "whore."
-There are a bunch of explanations that have to do with prostitutes, like the girls would cook it in between seeing different men, use the aroma to lure men into the brothel, or cook it for men in between sexcapades.
+Linguine alla Puttanesca comes from the Italian word "puttana" loosely translating to "whore."
+There are a bunch of explanations that have to do with prostitutes; like the girls would cook it in between seeing different men, use the aroma to lure men into the brothel, or cook it for men in between sexcapades.

 Ingredients Notes and Substitutions

-I love puttanesca because it's a light enough sauce to enjoy in the winter or the summer.
+I love this classic linguine alla puttanesca because it's a light sauce with a complex flavor that you can enjoy in the winter or the summer.
 It's unbelievably simple but that is the amazing thing about Italian food.
 The simplicity of high-quality ingredients is what makes Italian food so good.
 Good olive oil, fresh garlic, and anchovies make this easy recipe taste unbelievable.

-Great quick seafood pasta like puttanesca or Creamy Pesto Shrimp Pasta is perfect for weeknight meals!
+Great quick seafood pasta recipes like linguine alla puttanesca or Creamy Pesto Shrimp Pasta are perfect for weeknight meals and can be served alongside a simple recipe like Classic Pork Chop Milanese or Chicken Spiedini.

 Pro-Tips

-- Developing the tomato paste is really important.
-It adds an intense and deep aroma and flavor of tomato that adds wonders to any dish.
+- Develop the tomato paste flavor by allowing it to sit in the saucepan and caramelize before mixing it with the cherry tomatoes.
+It adds an intense aroma and flavor of tomato that adds wonders to any dish.

 No. You will taste the salt and it will make the sauce a little more savory.
 The capers and the anchovies will only accentuate the tomato flavor in the pasta.